Reliability Data 10 min read Updated 19 Jan 2026 at 12:57

 SHOGUN verdict: Avoid the 2009 diesel (55.9%).

-The 2009 diesel SHOGUN has a 55.9% pass rate, failing MOTs more often than passing.
+The 2009 diesel SHOGUN has a 55.9% pass rate, well below the national average.

 Mitsubishi ASX: Year-by-Year Breakdown